-Dr. Ali is a faculty member in the Department of Pediatrics and at the Yale School of Medicine.
+Dr. Ali is a faculty member in the Department of Pediatrics and directs the Yale Adult and Pediatric Integrative Medicine Clinic at the Yale School of Medicine.
 He has extensive experience in the integrative management of many chronic diseases in adults and children, as well as teaching patients to optimize their health from a holistic perspective.
 He is trained in naturopathic medicine, integrative medicine, epidemiology, public health, and research methods.

 He has been involved with a number of clinical trials of complementary therapies, including massage therapy, nutritional supplements, and dietary interventions.
 He is currently supported by a NIH Career Development Award to study mindfulness interventions in adolescent chronic pain.
 Other current research focuses on irritable bowel syndrome, unconventional medical laboratory testing, and community vaccine practices.
 He is a founding Director of Integrative Medicine at Yale and part of the Executive Committee of the Consortium of Academic Health Centers for Integrative Medicine.